-D. Visual Flight Procedures
+E. Visual Flight Procedures

 Another type of flight procedure typically used at airports is a visual flight procedure.
-This is the only flight procedure that could be enforceable by the FAA while fully adopted and supported by the Truckee Tahoe Airport, giving the Airport additional control over when and where aircraft fly over.
+This is the only flight procedure that could be enforceable by the FAA while fully adopted and supported by the Truckee Tahoe Airport, giving the Airport additional control.